 #3 – To Issue Proper Directions and Instructions

-To bring harmonization of the framework and structure by all the organizations the European Union has issued the guidelines and instructions for the organizations and intermediaries so that they can get clarity about how to maintain and publish the records.
+To bring harmonization of the framework and structure by all the organizations, the European Union has issued the guidelines and instructions for the organizations and intermediaries so that they can get clarity about how to maintain and publish the records.

 #4 – To Increase Market Volatility and Encourage Investment

-The MiFID II aimed to encourage investment by providing proper and transparent information to the investors so as to decide whether to invest or not and measure the risk.
+The MiFID II aimed to encourage investment by providing proper and transparent information to the investors to decide whether to invest or not and measure the risk.
 It also aims to increase volatility in the market.

 #5 – Other Objectives

 - To make a strong and responsible financial system